vpulab/Semantic-Segmentation-Boost-Reinforcement-Learning/dataset_generator/tutorial.md

     python generate_frames.py -s NUMBER_OF_SAMPLES_TO_GENERATE -c NUMBER_OF_CORES

-Dataset will automatically generate on a folder called dataset.
+Dataset will automatically generate in a folder called dataset.